 The best example of this is the typical soundproof studio isolation booth.
 These booths are soundproofed so that no sound will enter them from the outside.
 They also have padded walls on the inside to create an acoustically dead environment where sound will not reflect off the surfaces.

-With a single sound source in a soundproof iso-booth, there will be much less extraneous noise than other environments.
+There will be much less extraneous noise with a single sound source in a soundproof iso-booth than in other environments.

 So it goes without saying that moving to a quieter environment will reduce noise.
 Let’s look at some other not-so-obvious methods to reduce the noise of our environments.